July 7, 2021

-An ELN (electronic lab notebook) is an essential software tool for documenting experiments, reviewing compiled results, detailing meaningful conclusions, and collaborating with team members.
-As scientists work with increasing volumes of data, concerns over data reproducibility, data integrity, intellectual property and security/compliance have led to the wide ELN adoption in nearly every scientific discipline.
-Once viewed as little more than a paper-on-glass/word-processing application, ELN features have grown to meet the complexities of modern-day research.
+ELN software (electronic lab notebook) is an essential tool for documenting experiments, reviewing compiled results, detailing meaningful conclusions, and collaborating with team members.
+As scientists work with increasing volumes of data, concerns over data reproducibility, data integrity, intellectual property and security/compliance have led to the wide adoption of electronic lab notebooks in nearly every scientific discipline.
+Once viewed as little more than a paper-on-glass/word-processing application, the features of ELN software have grown to meet the complexities of modern-day research.
 Below we outline some essential features to look for when evaluating an electronic lab notebook for your organization.

 1- Ease of Use

 The ELN you choose should be easy to use and implement.
 This is especially critical in driving adoption within the organization.
 That means the user interface should be intuitive for common functions.
-Ideally, your new ELN should not require extensive training to learn nor require sophisticated integrations with other software to be useful.
+Ideally, your ELN software should not require extensive training to learn nor require sophisticated integrations with other systems to be useful.

 The ability to create and use templates of common notebook forms saves time by reducing duplicative work.
 The ability to quickly modify templated entry types is an essential feature for saving time and improving overall work satisfaction.
 By creating templates for specific scenarios such as purifications, cell passaging, or repeated analytical work, your team can save time and standardize the formatting of notebook entries.

 3- Data Links/Connection

 Compiling data for meaningful write-up and conclusions should not require a huge investment of time and effort.
-By far the easiest way to surface data is for your ELN to have direct access to your underlying data management system that captures the data.
+By far the easiest way to surface data is for your ELN software to have direct access to your underlying data management system that captures the data.
 This puts your relevant data at your fingertips while authoring and only external data will require effort to incorporate.
 Directly referencing data not only saves time, it also promotes data integrity and ensures that valuable data remains at the forefront of the decision-making process during the R&D lifecycle.

 4- Attachments and Images